pvieito/Blog/_posts/2022-01-14-automate-homekit-with-homecontrol.md

 #### Other Apps

-Simply use an “Open URL” action and set it to launch the Automation URL.
+Simply use an "Open URL" or "Open X-Callback URL" action and set it to launch the Automation URL.
 Some apps also support running Terminal scripts or AppleScript.

 [homecontrol]: https://pvieito.com/apps?redirect=homecontrol&utm_campaign=pvieito-post-homecontrol-automation#app-homecontrol